Best Bait for Small Creek Fishing

 • Cork Handles: These are generally preferred for their comfort and sensitivity.
 They allow better transmission of vibrations through the rod to the angler’s hand, which is crucial for detecting subtle bites common in creek fishing.

-• Rod: A 5.5 to 6.5-foot graphite rod with a fast to moderate action and light to medium power.
+• Rod: A 5.5 to 6.5-foot graphite rod with fast to moderate action and light to medium power.
 This setup offers the best blend of sensitivity, precision, and versatility for creek environments.

 • Reel: Pair the rod with a lightweight spinning reel for ease of use and balance.
 Spinning reels are preferable for their ability to handle lighter lines and lures, which are typical in creek fishing.